Infomaker/NPWriterPluginBundle/plugins/se.infomaker.contentrelations/README.md

 - `"defaultSorting": "Updated"` name of the OC sorting to be used as default sorting
 - `"npDropLinkMatcher":` On drop, If a match is found params is updated with `isNpDroplink=true`
 - `"contentHost": {... ` BA-proxy config
+- `"credentials": "include",` and `"mode": "cors",` indicates the usage of a ba-proxy using IMID, if not, those props should be omitted
 - `"contenttype": "Article",` Article contentType in OC
 - `"locale": "sv",` Locale used to print dates
 - `"defaultQueries": [ ` populate the query-dropdown with queries